 Diagnosis of Dog Giardia

 Giardia diagnosis in dogs is accomplished in the veterinarian’s office with one of several types of tests.
-This includes a centrifugal fecal flotation, fluorescent antibody assay or a fecal ELISA test.
+This includes a direct smear test (used to test diarrheaic stools), a centrifugal fecal flotation (if the stool is completely or mostly solid), fluorescent antibody assay or a fecal ELISA test (called SNAP® Giardia).
 Note that the majority of dogs are asymptomatic or symptom free.
 In this case, giardia in dogs is detected as part of tests conducted during a checkup, called fecal centrifugation.
 If this is the case, your veterinarian will discuss with you the pro’s and cons of treating a dog that does not show symptoms.

 It is recommended that Vets use a combination of tests in dogs that have symptoms.
 It might be necessary to perform tests on different days.

 Canine Giardia Treatment

 There are several prescription medications used by veterinarians for giardia dog treatment.

-- Fenbendazole/febantel (50 mg/kg for 5 days) is effective in most dogs.
+- Fenbendazole/febantel (50 mg/kg for 5 days) is effective in most dogs (considered to be more effective than Metronidazole)

 - Metronidazole (25 mg/kg 5 days).
 In some dogs Metronidazole can be toxic (Per 2010 CAPC Guidelines).

 - Drontal Plus (3 days)

-Note that none of these medications is approved to specifically treat giardia.
+Note that none of these medications is approved to specifically treat giardia, however fenbendazole is approved in Europe.
 If a single or the use of multiple of the above medications does not work in the first 5 days, treatment is extended for 10 days.
 Dogs that live with an infected dog are often treated using a 5 day course of treatment.

 Homeopathic supplements are thought by some owners to restore digestive health after prescription treatment.
 Supplements that we suggest discussing with your Veterinarian include Parasite Dr. to restore the body’s natural defenses against parasites and a fiber rich supplement such as Natural Moves to help restore digestive health.

 If a dog becomes severely dehydrated from the diarrhea, fluid therapy in the veterinarian’s office will be necessary.